RTEMS/rtems-docs/user/rsb/index.rst

 The RTEMS Source Builder has two types of configuration data.
 The first is the *build set*.
 A *build set* describes a collection of packages that define a set of tools you would use when developing software for RTEMS.
-For example the basic GNU tool set is binutils, gcc, and gdb and is the typical base suite of tools you need for an embedded cross-development type project.
+For example the basic GNU tool set is Binutils, GCC, and GDB and is the typical base suite of tools you need for an embedded cross-development type project.
 The second type of configuration data is the configuration files and they define how a package is built.
 Configuration files are scripts loosely based on the RPM spec file